 SDI Productions/Getty Images

 Being the new kid in school is nerve-racking, but having a friend to show you the ropes can make things easier.
 Encourage kids to welcome new classmates by playing with them at recess and sitting with them during lunch (as long as the new student is OK with it, of course).

 Volunteer to hand out assignments

 This is a random act of kindness a teacher will surely appreciate.
 Kids can volunteer to help hand out classroom assignments and save their teacher a little time.

 Many community kitchens and food pantries serve meals in paper bags or boxes to go.
 Kids can write kind messages, draw pictures (with non-toxic markers), and decorate them with stickers.

 Put grocery carts back in the corral

-Put some of that boundless energy to good use by having children retrieve rogue grocery carts left on sidewalks, in handicapped parking spots, or at the edges, and return them to the store or the cart corral.
-Service doesn’t need to be elaborate, like these small acts of kindness.
+Put some of that boundless energy to good use by having children retrieve rogue grocery carts left on sidewalks, in handicapped parking spots, or at the edges of the parking lot, and return them to the store or the cart corral.

 Klaus Vedfelt/Getty Images